 As American beer enthusiasts are fond of saying, there may never have been a better time to be a beer drinker, at least until tomorrow.

 Stan Hieronymus has traveled the United States many times over while writing about beer for numerous publications.
-He’s author of seven books, including Brew Like a Monk and Brewing With Wheat, and has contributed to many others.
+He’s author of seven books, including Brew Like a Monk and Brewing With Wheat and For the Love of Hops.